Average Student Loan Cumulative Amount (Federal Perkins and Direct)

 Get A Job Instead Of A Loan

-For example, Michael, a dependent freshman, is deciding between accepting a $2,625 Subsidized Stafford Loan or taking out a smaller loan and working to make up the difference.
+For example, Michael, a dependent freshman, is deciding between accepting a $2,625 Direct Stafford Loan or taking out a smaller loan and working to make up the difference.
 His interest rate is 8.25% (this is an arbitrary rate not necessarily reflecting currently available student loan interest rates) and he expects to make $50 monthly payments after graduation.

 Total Loan Cost